camunda/blog.camunda.org/content/post/2020/04/camunda-optimize-31-alpha1-released.md

 {{< figure src="process-instance-import.png" alt="Business Key Import" >}}

-In order to support you building such plugin we added an example to our [GitHub Repository](https://github.com/camunda/camunda-optimize-examples/tree/master/businesskey-import-plugin/).
+In order to support you building such a plugin we added an example to our [Optimize Example GitHub Repository](https://github.com/camunda/camunda-optimize-examples/tree/master/businesskey-import-plugin/).

 # What's Next?